rustwasm/rfcs/text/009-error-handling.md

 system we can encourage users to create meaningful custom errors, rather than `Result<T, JsValue>`.

+Also, in the past we had made decisions to adopt a more JS-centric API (such as using `Deref` rather than traits).
+This proposal is in line with that, because it is idiomatic in JS to only use `try`/`catch` when needed, rather than on every function call.

 # Stakeholders
 [stakeholders]: #stakeholders

-This affects basically the entire `wasm-bindgen` ecosystem, since it is a breaking change for the `js-sys` and `web-sys` crates.
+This affects basically the entire wasm-bindgen ecosystem, since it is a breaking change for the `js-sys` and `web-sys` crates.

 I'm not sure what approach is appropriate for gaining feedback.